MoonPadUSer/GnomeSoundProfileSwitcher/README.md

 # GnomeSoundProfileSwitcher
-Little Top bar application that allows for fast switching of pulseaudio profiles
+Little Top bar application that allows for fast switching of pulseaudio profiles.
+Uses gtk libraries, only tested on gnome.